Lose Upper Belly Fat Effectively: 11 Proven Strategies for a Flatter Stomach

 Dieting to Get Rid of That Excess Abdominal Weight

-Learning how to lose upper belly fat can be easy if you know how to diet appropriately.
-Eating “healthy” foods may seem straightforward in controlling abdominal weight gain, but did you know that some foods are better at fighting abdominal weight gain than others?
 Whole grains such as oatmeal, sweet potatoes, and even boiled white potatoes are a great source of carbohydrates.
 You can get even more fat-burning power from your white potatoes by cooling them before you eat them.
 Cooling the potatoes changes the starch inside into a resistant variety that takes longer to digest.
 That means you stay fuller, longer.
-Some commercially available cereals are also great at helping you avoid weight gain.

 Whole eggs, beans, and fatty fish such as salmon are excellent sources of protein.
 Increasing your protein intake can be one of the best ways to get rid of excess belly fat since protein takes so long to digest.
 It leaves you with that happy “full feeling” longer.
-If you don’t eat meat or you’re worried about how to get enough protein in your diet, protein shakes can be a great addition.
+If you follow a vegetarian diet or are concerned about meeting your protein needs, protein shakes can serve as a valuable supplement.

 It’s important to make sure you add healthy fats to your daily diet.
-Small portions of avocados and nuts help keep you full, and avocados may even help control where fat gets distributed in your body [3].
-Spices such as chilies, cinnamon, and even black pepper can also help you lose fat – even at small doses because of their fat-fighting compounds (capsaicin, cinnamaldehyde, and piperine [4] [5] [6]).
+Small portions of avocados and nuts help keep you full, and avocados may even help control where fat gets distributed in your body.7 Spices such as chilies, cinnamon, and even black pepper can also help you lose fat – even at small doses because of their fat-fighting compounds (capsaicin, cinnamaldehyde, and piperine.8, 9, 10

 If switching to a whole food type eating plan seems daunting, it’s ok to start small by adding more leafy green vegetables, swapping your beef for fish a few times during the week, or eating more whole fruits instead of juice.
 Some people find it difficult to completely change their lifestyles overnight, but instead of changing everything all at once, many people try eliminating a few things first.